slerman12/Help-me/2-Opposing-views.md

 > ### $"$
 > As remediation, the committee asks the student to
 >
-> 1. ﻿﻿before June 5, 2023, provide a 1-page write up that addresses the problem statement, hypothesis, and approaches of the thesis and give an outline of thesis chapters,
+> 1.   before June 5, 2023, provide a 1-page write up that addresses the problem statement, hypothesis, and approaches of the thesis and give an outline of thesis chapters,
-> 2. ﻿﻿﻿before August 30, 2023, re-do and pass a six-month review.
+> 2.    before August 30, 2023, re-do and pass a six-month review.
 > ### $``$

 It's ironic that I'm being asked for remediation.